 Travel teams by their very nature often require you to travel further distances to games, and even to practices- which greatly increases your parental time commitment.
 We can spend more than 5 hours on a Sunday just driving to/from and watching a soccer game for just one of our children.
 We've had seasons when 4 of our kids followed this schedule- and it was definitely hard.

-4. Get it all into a calendar and make sure it is sync'd up to your phone
+4. Get it all into a calendar and make sure it is synced up to your phone

 5. Take advantage of school sports

-Oh- and did I mention that in many cases, these school based sports and activities are free?
+Oh- and did I mention that in most cases, these school-based sports and activities are free?
+Bonus!

 6. We take our summers OFF!

-I know my approach to after school activities with my large family might be a little different than most of my friends.
-But it works for us.
+I know my approach to after-school activities with my large family might be a little different than what other families do, but it works for us.
 What do you think?